team6036/peninsulaportal/README.md

 Toggling competition mode on disables polling of database, if constant repolling or rewriting of existing files causes lag.

 ## Appearance

+### Theme
+The current application theme.
+Feel free to pick from the list supplied.

 ### Holiday
 The current application holiday!